 Algebraic manipulation of written number sentences is crucial for a learner to fully understand (if not know the names) of the commutative, associative and distributive laws.
 It also facilitates proper understanding of inverse procedures.

-Teaching of written calculation need to take these laws into account from an early age to allow the learner maximum control over how they decide to arrange their written methods.
+Teaching of written calculations need to take these laws into account from an early age to allow the learner maximum control over how they decide to arrange their written methods.
 The laws permit manipulation to simplify calculations into more familiar numbers or steps to achieve the correct answer.

 Questions also need to be presented in a variety of ways to give equal importance to the answer being in any position within the number sentence.
 This will allow subtraction to be learned alongside addition and division whilst learning multiplication.